jessherlitz/jessampaio/README.md

 Hi!
 I'm Jess! :3

-For the past year, I've been learning SQL, Python, Django, Javascript, Typescript, Node, RESTful APIs, GraphQL, React, React Native, Go, Jest, Webpack, HTML, CSS, Bootstrap, SASS, Git, Kubernetes and Docker.
+For the past year, I've been learning SQL, Python, Django, Javascript, Typescript, Node, RESTful APIs, GraphQL, React, React Native, Go, Jest, Webpack, HTML, CSS, Git, Kubernetes and Docker.

-I would like to learn Rust and C++ someday in the future after I've got a solid grasp on what I'm currently learning.
+I would like to learn Rust someday in the future after I've got a solid grasp on what I'm currently learning.
 Might take awhile though.. 😆 but I'll get there!

 Before all this, I was a boring Tax Attorney in Brazil lol!